Projects

 OCR System

 For my 6.869 (Computer Vision) final project, I designed an Optical Character Recognition system.
 I worked with a partner, Andrew Montanez.
-In this project, we trained a neural net to classify an image as a letter.
-To isolate letters in an image, we used edge-detection techniques with the help of the OpenCV library.
-Once a potential letter was isolated, we used the trained neural net model to perform the classification task and displayed the results graphically using TKinter
+In this project, we trained a VGG-16 variant CNN to classify letters in an image.
+Candidate image sections were isolated for classification using edge-detection techniques with the help of the OpenCV library.

 MASLAB Robot